muritane/coordination-architecture/excecutional_literacies.md

 # Executional Literacies
-## A Structural Taxonomy for Reasoning Under Bounded, Irreversible Execution
+## Structural Alphabets for Reasoning Under Bounded, Irreversible Execution

 ---

 ## Status, Scope, and Jurisdiction

-This document defines a set of **executional literacies**:
+This document defines a set of **executional literacies**.

-structural competencies required to reason, coordinate, and act coherently in systems where:
+Executional literacies are **not traits, virtues, or general capacities**.
+They are **structural alphabets**: symbol systems that only emerge where reasoning is coupled to **irreversible execution under constraint**.

+They describe the minimal distinctions required for reasoning to **compile** into action **without structural failure** when:

 - execution is **irreversible**,
 - resources are **finite**,
 - observability is **partial**,
 - environments **drift**,
+- coordination is **non-optional**,
 - and systems halt **before global evaluation or optimization is possible**.

 These literacies define a **reasoning admissibility envelope**.

-They specify the conditions under which reasoning can safely guide execution,
+They specify **where reasoning fails structurally under execution**,
-not which beliefs are correct, desirable, or justified.
+not what is true, good, intelligent, justified, or desirable.

 ---

+## Literacy Framing (Critical)

+Executional literacies are **analogous to reading and writing systems**.

+No one “knows language” in general.
+They know **specific alphabets**, acquired under **specific coupling pressures**.

+- Greek persists because of its coupling to mathematics and formal reasoning.
+- Latin persists because of its coupling to law, medicine, and religious institutions.
+- Version control literacy persists because code executes and breaks irreversibly.

+Where there is **no executional pressure**, there is **no alphabet acquisition**.

+Absence of an executional literacy indicates:

+> **lack of exposure or necessity**,
+> not stupidity, irrationality, or defect.

+This document **does not evaluate people**.
+It specifies **which symbol systems exist in which environments**.

+If a reader cannot parse a section, that is a **jurisdiction mismatch**,
+not a failure of intelligence or goodwill.

+---

-### What This Is Not
+## What This Is Not

 Executional literacies are **not**:

-- moral virtues or ethical claims,
+- moral virtues or ethical positions,
 - intelligence measures or cognitive styles,
 - personality traits or motivational states,
-- cultural markers or status indicators,
+- cultural or status markers,
-- assessments of merit, worth, or legitimacy.
+- assessments of merit, worth, or legitimacy,
+- prescriptions for how people *should* think in general.

-They do not describe *why* agents think as they do,
+They do not explain *why* agents think as they do.
-nor how they *should* think in general.
+They do not rank agents.
+They do not assign blame.

-They describe **where reasoning fails structurally**
+They describe **structural failure modes of reasoning under execution**.
-when embedded in irreversible, resource-bounded execution.

 ---

-### What This Is
+## What This Is

 Executional literacies are **execution-facing distinctions**.

 They concern the ability to:

-- preserve necessary constraints,
+- preserve **load-bearing constraints**,
-- maintain category integrity,
+- maintain **category integrity**,
-- and refuse non-executable assumptions
+- refuse **non-executable assumptions**,

 **while execution is underway** and option space is collapsing.